eyedeekay/sam-forwarder/config/CHECKLIST.orig.md

         [U] - i2p.streaming.tcbcache.rttdevDampening               0.75       Ref: RFC 2140.
 Floating point value.
 May be set only via context properties, not connection options.
 As of release 0.9.8.
         [U] - i2p.streaming.tcbcache.wdwDampening                  0.75       Ref: RFC 2140.
 Floating point value.
 May be set only via context properties, not connection options.
 As of release 0.9.8.
         [U] - i2p.streaming.writeTimeout                          -1          How long to block on write/flush, in milliseconds.
 Negative means indefinitely.

+        [U] - destination                                                     useful to consider adding to custom applications for client ocnfiguration